 If the decedent did not have the mental capacity to comprehend the document they were executing, or evidence shows that they were under duress when they made the will, a contest may succeed in court.
 Or, a will may be challenged because it does not meet the legal formalities for validity as required in the state of Texas.

-A contested will is not the only reason for litigation during the Sugar Land probate process.
+A contested will is not the only reason for litigation during the Houston probate process.
 For example, if the decedent named a guardian to care for the property and personal affairs of any surviving minor children, and one or more persons take issue with the decedent’s named caretaker, this could also give rise to litigation proceedings.

 Allegations of a breach of fiduciary obligation can result in litigation during probate as well.
 As an example, an estate administrator has specific legal duties with which they must comply and use proper care to follow the wishes of the decedent in the management and distribution of assets.
 If the administrator fails in their legal duty, whether by acting in their own interests or violating the terms of the will, interested parties can take legal action.